OCS

 • Do retailers need to be certified to sell OCS certified products?

+All Organic Materials entering the supply chain shall have a Transaction Certificate (TC) issued by the certification body.
 TCs are required to document each time that OCS/CCS product changes ownership.
-The seller must apply for a TC with the certification body (CB).
+The seller must apply for a TC with the certification body.

-NSF, as the certification body, is responsible to ensure the seller has met all the certification requirements prior to that sale.
+QSI, as the certification body, is responsible to ensure the seller has met all the certification requirements prior to that sale.
 It is the responsibility of the consignee of any claimed material and CCS product to inspect the packaging and verify the appropriate information is included in the product marking and corresponding documentation (e.g. invoice, bill of lading, TC) upon receipt of the certified product.

 Contact Us